 For those considering a shift from Magento 1 to Magento 2, the cons are obvious.
 The new version of the platform, in particular, the Enterprise Edition, costs much more.
 Also, Magento 1 extensions and custom themes are not compatible with Magento 2, so retailers have to purchase their equivalents for the new version.

 Yet, the need for migration is out of the question.
 Magento keeps polishing their 2nd edition by adding new features and solving bugs.
-The end of 2018 should bring us Magento 2.3 with even more valuable features and updates.
+The Magento 2.3 should bring us even more valuable features and updates.
 Meanwhile, the time to upgrade your Magento 1 is now regarding the latest announcement, so we can hardly doubt the need for the transition.

 Unfortunately, today Magento 2 is not that challenge-free as we would like it to be.
 Mainly, merchants face the same problems, which we will now try to solve altogether.